TannerSeramur/05-project/README.md

   * invert will invert the colors in the image
   * punk will turn the blacks blue
   * darken will darken the image
+  * mirror will reflect the top of the image on the bottom
+  * flip will turn the image up-side-down